MEET THE TEAM

 She is passionate about advocating for community and environmental health, drawing on her background in global health, women’s health, health promotion and disability inclusion.
 Her work centres on connecting Indigenous and local knowledge with global approaches to create inclusive, place-based solutions.

-As a neurodivergent creative, Dini is committed to building a space where art, culture, research and community can mingle.
+As a neurodivergent creative and action-oriented woman, Dini is committed to building a space where art, culture, research and community can mingle.
 Through Huma Inay Space and the WEWC, she is committed to foster genuine collaboration, storytelling, healing, and community-driven sustainability and grassroots advocacy.

 Noviyanti Nugraheni

 Noviyanti Nugraheni is a conservation practitioner with over 15 years of experience in protected area management, community development, and environmental research.
-As a Forestry Extension Officer at Sebangau National Park, she leads research, hydrology monitoring, and collaborations with government, NGOs, and international partners.
+She currently serves as a Forestry Extension Officer at Sebangau National Park, where she leads research initiatives, hydrology monitoring, and multi-stakeholder collaborations with government agencies, NGOs, and international partners.

 Agrina Magdalena Patianom